Graduate & Postdoctoral Fellow Diversity Recruitment

 MD/PhD Program Diversity

 Our MD/PhD program prepares outstanding physician-scientists for challenges in scientific research and clinical practice.
 We offer a rigorous dual MD/PhD training track that merges the fundamentals of scientific inquiry with the insights of clinical experience.

 Students sharpen a varied set of skills involving the creative ability to analyze human biology from both the physician’s and the scientist’s perspectives.
 MD/PhD candidates develop intellectual rigor and intuitive insight, a mastery of minutiae, and a comprehension of the larger clinical or biological context.
 The lab and the clinic each require a distinctive combination of art and science, which the program nourishes.

-Through targeted outreach and attendance at recruitment fairs, the Office of Diversity Affairs partners with Sackler Institute of Graduate Biomedical Sciences to recruit a diverse and talented group of MD/PhD students.
+Through targeted outreach and attendance at recruitment fairs, the Office of Diversity Affairs partners with Vilcek Institute of Graduate Biomedical Sciences to recruit a diverse and talented group of MD/PhD students.

 Postdoctoral Program Diversity

 NYU Grossman School of Medicine’s postdoctoral training program provides resources and training to postdoctoral fellows, helping them progress in their chosen careers, recognizing that fewer than 20 percent of postdoctoral fellows have tenure-track faculty careers.
 Events include career panels on science writing, education, communication, and jobs in government, academia, policy, and nonprofit organizations.

 Two-thirds of our postdocs are non-U.S. citizens, hailing from more than 35 countries on 6 continents.
 We recruit and support this diverse student body.

 PhD Program Diversity